tetcore/substrate-beginner-workshop/3/README.md

 # Runtime Upgrade

-Now that we have created a new module, let's upgrade our live chain.
+Now that we have created a new pallet, let's upgrade our live chain.
 We'll use the forkless upgrade mechanism described previously.

 > Only **one person** should submit the upgrade transaction.